kanatohodets/kanatohodets.github.io/_posts/2016-05-22-elixirconfeu-2016-scaling-distributed-erlang.markdown

 #### Kademlia?

-I couldn't quite keep up with Zandra's description of the algorithm, but my basic understanding is that the overall structure is a trie-ish binary prefix tree, where the prefixes are pieces of the binary representation of the node's numeric ID, and nodes are the leaves.
-By having each node maintain a small list of specially selected peers throughout the tree structure (every node has at least one peer in each sub-tree), you can do some XOR magic to figure out how to contact any other member of the cluster in `O(log(n))` steps.
+I couldn't quite keep up with Zandra's description of the algorithm, but my basic understanding is:

+* Nodes are arranged into a trie-ish binary prefix tree, where the prefixes are pieces of the binary representation of the node's numeric ID, and nodes are the leaves.

+* Each node maintains a small list of specially selected peers throughout the tree structure: each node has at least one peer in each sub-tree.

+* When looking up another cluster member to send a message, you can do some XOR magic to figure out who to contact to get you closer to your goal recipient.

+* The process of finding another cluster member will happen in `O(log(n))` steps.

 `O(log(n))` is (of course) slower than the `O(1)` lookup in a fully connected mesh, _but_ it means that we don't pay the price of a quadratically-growing